aws-samples/amazon-ecs-java-microservices/1_ECS_Java_Spring_PetClinic/readme.md

 1.  __Dependency Injection using Spring:__ We have modified the code to be separate interfaces into pet, owner, visit, etc as a first step towards microservice.
 We use Spring framework Repository annotation to inject the dependency in the specific path.

+2. __Create `Dockerfile`:__ Docker containers are created by using base images.
+An image can be basic, with nothing but the operating-system fundamentals, or it can consist of a sophisticated pre-built application stack ready for launch.

+When building your images with docker, each action taken (i.e. a command executed such as apt-get install) forms a new layer on top of the previous one.
+These base images then can be used to create new containers.
+Dockerfile is a build script that contains these command use to create the container.
+At runtime Docker can build images automatically by reading the instructions from a Dockerfile.

+It generally a best practice to store your Dockerfile in the same place as the application source code.
+The Dockerfile is kept together with the source code in your git repo and at any time your build pipeline is able to rebuild any container version you may need.

-2. __Create `Dockerfile`:__ This file is basically a build script that creates the container.
-The base container that the dockerfile starts from contains a specific version of java.
-We use the [docker-spotify](https://github.com/spotify/docker-maven-plugin) plugin to run the maven build and create artifacts .
+3. We use the [docker-spotify](https://github.com/spotify/docker-maven-plugin) plugin to run the maven build and create artifacts .
 The result is a container image that is a reliable unit of deployment.
 The container can be run locally, or run on a remote server.
 It will run the same in both places.

-3. __Provision `AWS resources`:__ the setup.py provisions the AWS resources such as ECS, ECR, IAM Roles, ALB, RDS MySQL, AWS networking resources.
+4. __Provision `AWS resources`:__ the setup.py provisions the AWS resources such as ECS, ECR, IAM Roles, ALB, RDS MySQL, AWS networking resources.

 ## Prerequisites